mcqueenjordan/mcqueenjordan.github.io/_thought/keep-your-identity-small.md

 ---

 [Keep Your Identity Small (2009)][essay] is an essay by Paul Graham which describes something I've intuitively practiced since my early twenties.
+But I'd never formalized the thought.

 My set of [justified true beliefs][jtb] come not as an expression or extension of my identity, but from reasoned logic combined with a set of morals, ideal outcomes, and other justified true beliefs.
+I've internalized the idea that I shouldn't let these beliefs constitute my identity.

 A related idea is that of [“Strong Opinons, Weakly Held"][sowh], a framework for thinking espoused by Palo Alto's Institute for the Future.
 The idea is that